apollographql/apollo-client-nextjs/RFC.md

 # The React Server Component & "SSR with Suspense" story

+> This RFC accompanies the release of a `@apollo/experimental-nextjs-app-support` package, which is created to supplement the `@apollo/client` package and add primitives to support Reach Server Components and SSR in the Next.js `app` directory.
+Please also see the full package README at the [repository](https://github.com/apollographql/apollo-client-nextjs).

 ## Introduction: What are React Server Components?

 React Server Components (RSC) are a new technology that is currently landing in frameworks like [Next.js](https://nextjs.org/docs/advanced-features/react-18/server-components) and [Gatsby](https://www.gatsbyjs.com/docs/how-to/performance/partial-hydration/).
 Remix is currently experimenting with it, Dai-Shi Kato is currently building the experimental Framework [`wakuwork`](https://github.com/dai-shi/wakuwork) with it.
 (This one could be the best way to read into internals.)